Understanding HTTP Request Smuggling

 Long-Term Solutions

-- Regular Audits: Conduct penetration testing and code reviews to identify vulnerabilities.
+- Regular audits: Conduct penetration testing and code reviews to identify vulnerabilities.

-- Monitor Traffic: Use tools like Burp Suite or OWASP ZAP to detect smuggling attempts.
+- Monitor traffic: Use tools like Burp Suite or OWASP ZAP to detect smuggling attempts.

-- Educate Teams: Train developers and DevOps teams on secure coding practices and header validation.
+- Educate teams: Train developers and DevOps teams on secure coding practices and header validation.

-Example: Secure Header Configuration
+Secure Header Configuration Example

 # Reject requests with both Content-Length and Transfer-Encoding